-Visit Chateau Josselin
+Visit the Chateau Josselin in Morbihan, Brittany

 The castle is in the centre of the town of Josselin, in the Morbihan department of Brittany about 70km west of Rennes. where it overlooks the Oust River.

 Perhaps the most remarkable feature of the chateau is that the Rohan family have owned the chateau for more than 500 years, including twice being ordered to demolish large parts of the castle, and having persistently rebuilt the chateau after each major event.

 Although there has been a castle here since the first half of the 11th century (1008, to be exact) the original castle was destroyed by King Henry II in 1168, when the English were trying to claim Brittany as their territory.
 Construction of the current castle started around 1173.

 Substantially reinforced in 1370, several defensive towers were added to the castle at that stage, and also living accommodations were much extended. this continued into the early 15th century, with extensive additions of living accommodation in the form of a renaissance style refurbishment.
 This means the castle has quite different appearances according to which side you are looking at - the fortified defensive towers to the river, or the decorative face to the more recent , interior construction.